-Applying aloe vera gel directly to the canker sore may help to soothe irritation, as well as reduce pain and inflammation.
+Applying aloe vera gel directly to the canker sore may help soothe irritation, as well as reduce pain and inflammation.

 9. Numbing the mouth

-Some people get canker sores often, while others do not get them at all.
+Some people get canker sores regularly, while others do not get them at all.

 unexplained tiredness for more than a few days

 - a rash or sore on another part of the body

-- irritated eyes
+- irritation in the eyes